galiprandi/js/importHTML/README.md

 import importHTML from "./importHTML.js"
 ```

-2 - Call function when DOM content is loaded:
+2 - Call to function when DOM content is loaded:

 ```javascript
 document.addEventListener("DOMContentLoaded", importHTML())
 ```

-3 - Require HTML module using anchor tag with a data-module attribute:
+3 - 3 - Use anchor tag with data-module attribute to invoke load HTML:

 ```html
 <a href="./views/header.html" data-module="">Loading header...</a>
 ```

-All anchor are replaced with content of files loaded.
+All anchor's will be replaced with content of HTML modules loaded.

 ---